 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 Bird monitoring is a common practice in Two Rivers.
 Two Rivers is a popular place for birders to visit, and with the development of eBird, more and more lists are being recorded.
 Part of the Woodland Dunes preserve lies within the City of Two Rivers, and checklists are submitted weekly to eBird.
-In addition, Woodland Dunes has banded more than 30,000 birds in and adjacent to Two Rivers, half of them Northern Saw-whet Owls.
+In addition, Woodland Dunes has banded more than 30,000 birds in and adjacent to Two Rivers, more than 5,000 of them Northern Saw-whet Owls.
 More than 260 species have been recorded at Woodland Dunes.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 The City refers the public to Woodland Dunes Nature Center for information on control of invasive species and has assisted Woodland Dunes in its efforts to remove invasive species on City property adjacent to the preserve.
 Woodland Dunes regularly provides programs and opportunities for hands-on management of invasive species and assists neighboring landowners with invasive species issues.
 The link from Woodland Dunes takes visitors to the Invasive Plants Association of Wisconsin website.
 The City and Woodland Dunes also work in partnership with the Lakeshore Invasive Species Management Area to assist landowners in management of invasive species.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.